• Jun 04, 2025

 Modes to reach Jagannath Puri

-There are different routes to Jagannath Puri; you can choose any of your preferred modes, including air, train, and road.
+There are different routes to Jagannath Puri; you can choose your preferred mode of travel, including air, train, or road.
 Review the information cited below to learn more about the following and proceed accordingly.

-By air: You can book a flight to Bhubaneshwar, the eastern airport, to Puri, located approximately 60 km from the city.
-Once you land in Bhubaneshwar, you can book a taxi or board a bus for a pleasant two-hour journey to Puri.
+By air: You can book a flight to Bhubaneswar, the eastern airport, or to Puri, located approximately 60 km from the city.
+Once you land in Bhubaneswar, you can book a taxi or board a bus for a pleasant two-hour journey to Puri.

-By train: Puri boasts a dedicated railway station that provides easy access to various parts of India.
+By train: Puri boasts a dedicated railway station, offering easy access to various parts of India.
 There are direct train connections to the other major cities, and a convenient train route to Puri ensures a seamless journey.

-By road: You can further plan a road trip to enjoy the journey and witness the scenic views, as you can reach Puri by road.
+By road: You can plan a road trip to enjoy the journey and take in the scenic views, as you can reach Puri by road.
 You can either travel in our vehicle or use public transportation.
 Otherwise, you can book a comfortable car from Bhubaneswar to Puri for a comfortable travel experience.

 The mode to participate in the Jagannath Rath Yatra 2025